CooperUSA/DevOps-Tutorial/tsunami/step0/text.md

 2. Vulnerability verification
     - **Vulnerability Verification Phase**: Tsunami executes the vulnerability verification plugins in parallel to verify certain vulnerabilities on the scan target based on the information gathered in the Reconnaissance step.

-Following diagram shows the overall workflow for a Tsunami scan.
+Following diagram shows the overall workflow for a Tsunami scan:

-![Tsunami Workflow]{./tsunami_workflow.svg}
+![Tsunami Workflow]{./tsunami_workflow.png}